 The key lesson here: social media does not honestly reflect anyone’s real life.

 While a select few do “tell all” on Facebook – from family arguments to political opinions to workplace drama – most people don’t.
 Just like any other face we present to the world, Facebook represents only a glimpse of that person’s life.
-This seems obvious in theory, but it’s more difficult to realize your own bias in practice.
+This seems obvious in theory, but it’s more difficult to remember the Facebook vs reality dichotomy in practice.
 We tend to take things at face value.
 So if you view someone’s posts and you see a trend, you apply that trend to their entire life.
 You assume you know them better than you do.

 This does not mean I am against social media.
 Quite the opposite: I love to use it as a medium to keep in touch with family, friends, and even acquaintances.
 I love watching my peers raise families as I raise my own.
 It’s great when my mother-in-law can instantly view pictures of her grandbabies.
 I love sharing hobby-based posts with my like-minded friends.
 For me, it’s an effective way to communicate information in an Internet-heavy world.
 Social media has its advantages, and like it or not, it’s here to stay.